APriceDev/DDD-Flask-Demo/README.md

   app.run(debug=True)
 ```

-## Templates
+## Templates and static files

 Flask will by default look for HTML and related files in the templates folder.

-In the app file, import render template from flask.
+In the app file, import render template from Flask.

-js/css files go into the static folder if neccessary.
+js/css files can go into the static folder if neccessary.

 ```bash
 from flask import Flask, render_template